alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 * `p.86` in Table 3-3 Animal Instincts: The deer has the trait **Charge**.
 Looks like this isn't a valid trait.
 * `p.87`: The giant instinct's Titan Mauler ability grants access to "one weapon one size larger than you."
   For Small creatures, this should grant access to a weapon built for a Large creature like the previous sentence says.
+* `p.87`: **Raging Thrower** allows Brutal Critical to be applied to thrown weapon attacks.
+  Brutal Critical has no limitations on the type of strikes, so it can be used with thrown Strikes without Raging Thrower.
 * `p.91` in Thrash: "plus your **ferocious specialization** damage".
 What is that?
 Is that meant to be **weapon specialization**?
 (Credit to [/u/boomstik101](https://www.reddit.com/r/Pathfinder2e/comments/cfomkf/barbarian_ferocious_specilization_damage/) on Reddit.)
 * `p.91` in Sudden Leap: Missing the 2 action icon that is found on the feat of the same name in Fighter's feats on `p.149`.
 Note: Fighters and Barbarians share multiple feats.
 The fighter feat also has a special tag that includes interactions the **Felling Strike** but this is probably because Barbarians do not have access to **Felling Strike**.
 * `p.91`: Terrifying Howl makes you attempt to Demoralize **each creature**.